elm-conf-us/2016.elm-conf.us/content/about.md

 for a day of mixing ideas and making connections.

 Thank you to everyone who helped make elm-conf US a reality!
-Special thanks to [StrangeLoop](http://www.thestrangeloop.com) for hosting the conference, to our great [sponsors](/sponsor/) for making it affordable, and of course the talk selection committee: [Jessica Kerr](https://twitter.com/jessitron) and [Richard Feldman](https://twitter.com/rtfeldman).
+Special thanks to [Strange Loop](http://www.thestrangeloop.com) for hosting the conference, to our great [sponsors](/sponsor/) for making it affordable, and of course the talk selection committee: [Jessica Kerr](https://twitter.com/jessitron) and [Richard Feldman](https://twitter.com/rtfeldman).
 It wouldn't have been possible